-Following the on-site meeting we arranged for our survey crew to attend at the site and perform a topographic survey, including taking the necessary levels and details to establish the design parameters for the installation of these two replacement access bridges.
+Following the on-site meeting we arranged for our survey crew to attend at the site and perform a topographic survey, including taking the necessary levels and details to establish the design parameters for the installation of this replacement access bridge.

-A benchmark was looped from previous work carried out on the drain and was utilized in establishing a site benchmark near the location of the bridges.
-We surveyed the drain both upstream and downstream of the proposed replacement access bridges and picked up the existing bridges and culvert elevations in order to establish a design grade profile for the installation of the replacement bridges.
-Cross-sections of the Shepley Drain at the general location of the proposed bridges were taken, as necessary for us to complete our design calculations, estimates and specifications.
-Bridge inspections were carried out for the two replacement bridges.
-The condition and details of the existing reinforced concrete bridge for Elwood Defour and corrugated steel pipe with poured concrete headwalls for Garry and Bonny Quick were inspected.
+A benchmark was looped from previous work carried out on the drain and was utilized in establishing a site benchmark near the location of the bridge.
+We surveyed the drain both upstream and downstream of the proposed replacement access bridge and picked up the existing bridge and culvert elevations in order to establish a design grade profile for the installation of the replacement bridge.
+Cross-sections of the Shepley Drain at the general location of the proposed replacement bridge were taken, as necessary for us to complete our design calculations, estimates and specifications.
+A bridge inspection was carried out for the replacement bridge.
+The condition and details of the existing bridge for Mr. Gorski were inspected.

 We reviewed the E.R.C.A. and D.F.O.
 Species at Risk mapping for fish and mussels and the Town made initial submissions to the E.R.C.A. regarding their requirements or any D.F.O. requirements for work that would be proposed to be carried out on the Shepley Drain.
-A response from the Conservation Authority was received by email on September 18th, 2018 and indicated that the Town must apply for a permit and follow standard mitigation requirements.
+Recent projects indicated that the Town must apply for a permit and follow standard mitigation requirements.
 We also reviewed the Town maps for fish and mussel species at risk for this Class F drain and find that there are no species indicated in the vicinity of this project.
-A copy of the concerns and requirements to satisfy E.R.C.A. and D.F.O. is included in Appendix "REI-A" of this report.
+A copy of the requirements to satisfy E.R.C.A. and D.F.O. is included in Appendix "REI-A" of this report.

 The M.N.R.F.
 Species at Risk former Town agreement with M.N.R.F. pursuant to Section 23 of the "Endangered Species Act, 2007" expired as of June 30th, 2015.
 The former agreements are replaced with new legislation provisions under Ontario Regulation 242/08 administered by the M.E.C.P.
 Section 23.9 allows repairs, maintenance and improvements to be conducted by the Town within existing municipal drains.
-These works are exempt from Sections 9 and 10 of the

-Endangered Species Act provided that the rules in the regulations are followed.
+These works are exempt from Sections 9 and 10 of the Endangered Species Act provided that the rules in the regulations are followed.
 When eligible, the new regulations allow Municipalities to give notice to M.N.R.F. by registering their drainage activities through an online registry system.

-For the purposes of establishing the watershed area upstream of the proposed bridges, and determining the bridge size required, we investigated and reviewed the past drainage reports dated December 5th, 2017 by Gerard Rood, P.Eng. and March 5th, 1993 by Nick Peralta, P.Eng.
-The October 14th, 1983 Engineers Report by Maurice Armstrong, P.Eng. was used to establish a design grade at the Defour and Quick bridge locations.
+For the purposes of establishing the watershed area upstream of the proposed bridge, and determining the bridge size required, we investigated and reviewed the past drainage reports dated December 5th, 2017 by Gerard Rood, P.Eng. and March 5th, 1993 by Nick Peralta, P.Eng.
+The October 14th, 1983 Engineers Report by Maurice Armstrong, P.Eng. was used to establish a design grade in the vicinity of the Gorski bridge.